 Q. Do you work or study?

-A. I have done my graduation from India and I work as a medical professional in the United Kingdom for the time being.
+A. I have completed my graduation from a university in India, and now I work as a "medical professional" in the United Kingdom for the time being.
 A few months ago, I moved to the United Kingdom.

 Q. What part of the day are you busy?

 A. As a medical professional, I remain busy both during the day and night.
 However, I am busy in the morning hours most of the time because that's when I need to treat the most complex patients in the hospital.
 Moreover, whenever I have a meeting with other doctors and hospital management, my time does fly!

 Q. What part of the day do you like the most?

 A. Well, that would be more than one part of the day!
 I tend to take a short nap, not a sound sleep, at the noon after my lunch when it is hot outside.
 After that, I feel refreshed and motivated to work more dedicatedly.
 That's the time I enjoy a lot.
 Apart from that, after I return home after a busy workday and get inside my blanket in my room and enjoy reading a book, that's something precious to me.
 I also like the serenity of the night and when I am off duty, I read books or watch movies.
 This is also a very special time for me.